haberdashPI/vscode-master-key/notes.md

     repeat last selection/action pair
     save last command to macro

+hold on: wouldn't this be easier if I regularized command formats and just made this a truthy clause of any command in the sequence?

 - start dogfooding (wee need to answer the question: post recording is this reasonably fast enough)

+maybe we should implement an edit and a navigation history since the built-in commands aren't particularly satisfying

 - require parsing to validate modes to be all negations or all positive mode specifications
 - move modalkeys.selectbetween to selection-utilities.selectBetween